khadas/khadas_docs/android/source/vim4/UpgradeViaUSBCable.md

 <div class="tab-content" id="myTabContent">
 <div class="tab-pane fade show active" id="vim4-pins" role="tabpanel" aria-labelledby="vim4-tab">

-1. Open `Aml_Burn_Tool.exe`, click `Setting-->Load Img` to choose an [image](https://dl.khadas.com/Firmware/) for your VIM4.
+1. Open `Aml_Burn_Tool.exe`, click `Setting-->Load Img` to choose an [image](https://dl.khadas.com/Firmware/) for your SBC.
-2. Connect your VIM4 to your PC with a USB-C data cable (VIMs will power on automatically).
+2. Connect your SBC to your PC with a USB-C data cable (it will power-on automatically).
-3. Place your VIM4 into "Upgrade Mode":
+3. Place your SBC into "upgrade mode":
-    * Long press the `Power` key without releasing it.
+    * Long press the `POWER` key without releasing it.
-    * Short press the `Reset` key and release it.
+    * Short press the `RESET` key and release it.
-    * Count to 10 seconds and then release the `Power` key.
+    * Count to 10 seconds and then release the `POWER` key.
-4. If you have performed steps 2 and 3 correctly, your PC will automatically discover your VIMs asa connected USB-device.
+4. If you have performed steps 2 and 3 correctly, your SBC will appear as an attached device on your PC.

-    Now all you need to do is to click the `Start` button of the tool and wait for upgrading to complete:
+    Click the `Start` button and wait for burning to complete:
 	<img src="/android/images/vim4/upgrade_tool_interface.png" width="75%" height="75%">
 </div>

 <div class="tab-pane fade" id="vim123-pins" role="tabpanel" aria-labelledby="vim123-tab">

-1. Open `USB_Burning_Tool.exe`, click "File-->Import Image" to choose an [image](https://dl.khadas.com/Firmware/) for your VIMs.
+1. Open `USB_Burning_Tool.exe`, click "File-->Import Image" to choose an [image](https://dl.khadas.com/Firmware/) for your SBC.
-2. Connect your VIMs to your PC with a USB-C data cable (VIMs will power on automatically).
+2. Connect your SBC to your PC with a USB-C data cable (it will power-on automatically).
-3. Place your VIMs into "Upgrade Mode":
+3. Place your SBC into "Upgrade Mode":
-    * Long press the `Power` key without releasing it.
+    * Long press the `POWER` key without releasing it.
-    * Short press the `Reset` key and release it.
+    * Short press the `RESET` key and release it.
-    * Count to 10 seconds and then release the `Power` key.
+    * Count to 10 seconds and then release the `POWER` key.
-4. If you have performed steps 2 and 3 correctly, your PC will automatically discover your VIMs asa connected USB-device.
+4. If you have performed steps 2 and 3 correctly, your SBC will appear as an attached device on your PC.

-    Now all you need to do is to click the `Start` button of the tool and wait for upgrading to complete:
+    Click the `Start` button and wait for burning to complete:
 	<img src="/android/images/vim4/upgrade_tool_interface_VIM123.png" width="75%" height="75%">
 </div>

 {% note info Tips %}

-* To cancel an upgrade, click the `Stop` button, then close the USB Upgrade Tool.
-Note that the eMMC might already have been completely erased if you went past the 15% mark.
+* To cancel an upgrade, click the `Stop` button, then close the Amlogic Burning Tool.
+Note that the eMMC might already have been completely erased if you went past 15%.
-* Extra power supply([VIM1](/android/vim1/BootIntoUpgradeMode.html)/[VIM2](/android/vim2/BootIntoUpgradeMode.html)/[VIM3](/android/vim3/BootIntoUpgradeMode.html)/[VIM4](/android/vim4/ExtraPowerInput.html)) may be required in cases whereby your PC cannot provide enough electrical-current for the upgrade.
+* Additional power ([VIM1](/android/vim1/BootIntoUpgradeMode.html)/[VIM2](/android/vim2/BootIntoUpgradeMode.html)/[VIM3](/android/vim3/BootIntoUpgradeMode.html)/[VIM4](/android/vim4/ExtraPowerInput.html)) may be required in cases whereby your PC cannot provide enough electrical power via USB.

 {% endnote %}